 I love the taste of arugula, also known as rocket.
 It is bright, peppery, and lemony all on its own, and creates the perfect backdrop to heartier ingredients, like chickpeas, sliced steak, or chicken.

-One of my absolute favorite meals is a simple chicken Milanese, aka chicken cutlets, served over arugula that is dressed simply with lemon juice and olive oil.
+One of my absolute favorite meals is a simple Italian chicken cutlet served over arugula that is dressed simply with lemon juice and olive oil.

 Arugula takes longer to wilt than other lettuces which makes this salad great for transporting or making in advance.
 In fact, arugula is not even really a lettuce.
 It is actually a member of the Cruciferous family which includes broccoli, Brussels sprouts, and kale.

 I also love tossing arugula in with pasta, lemon, and Parmigiano Reggiano.

 For this particular recipe, we used baby arugula, which is smaller and more tender than regular arugula.
 You could definitely use regular arugula if that is all you have access to.

 Other ways to use chickpeas

 Chickpeas, or ceci in Italian, are such a great ingredient to have on hand.

 Canned chickpeas are shelf-stable and therefore can almost always be there waiting in the wings for you to use in a pinch.